BrandonKi/Photo-Editing-Pixel-Sort/README.md

 the edited photo will be in the "Edited-Photos" folder

-If you want to save one of the edited photo then rename it to something other than "new- fileName"
+If you want to save one of the edited photo then take it out of the edited photos folder or press save image